 You can determine how Minitab enforces model hierarchy during a stepwise procedure.
-The Hierarchy button is disabled if you specify a non-hierarchical model in the Model dialog box.
+The Hierarchy button is disabled if you specify a non-hierarchical model in the Terms sub-dialog box.

 In a hierarchical model, all lower-order terms that comprise the higher-order terms also appear in the model.
-For example, a model that includes the interaction term A*B*C is hierarchical if it includes these terms: A, B, C, A*B, A*C, and B*C.
+For example, a model that includes the interaction term A*B*C must also include the terms: A, B, C, A*B, A*C, and B*C to be hierarchical.

-Models can be non-hierarchical.
-Generally, you can remove lower order terms if they are insignificant, unless subject area knowledge suggests that you include them.
-Models that contain too many terms can be relatively imprecise and can reduce the ability to predict the values of new observations.
+Models must be hierarchical if you want to produce an equation in uncoded units.
+However, weigh that consideration against the fact that models that contain too many terms can be relatively imprecise and can reduce the ability to predict the values of new observations.

 Consider the following tips:

 - Fit a hierarchical model first.
 You can remove insignificant terms later.

 - If your model contains categorical variables, the results are easier to interpret if the categorical terms, at least, are hierarchical.

 - Choose whether the stepwise procedure must produce a hierarchical model.

 - Require a hierarchical model at each step: Minitab can only add or remove terms that maintain hierarchy.

 - Add terms at the end to make the model hierarchical: Initially, Minitab follows the standard rules of the stepwise procedure.
 At the final step, Minitab adds the terms that produce a hierarchical model, even if their p-values are greater than the Alpha to enter value.